unnati2000/data-structure/Array/basic.md

+# Contents

+- remove duplicates from an array
+- move all negative elements to one side
+- leaders in an array
+- Kth max and kth min

-## Remove Duplicates from nan Array
+## Remove Duplicates from an Array

 ```
 int removeDup (int a[], int n){